Tigers' J.D. Martinez: Goes deep Sunday

 Martinez went 1-for-2 with a home run, a walk and two RBI in Sunday's win over the Blue Jays.

-Martinez's eighth inning solo shot tied the game, and the Tigers would go on to win in extra innings.
-Martinez now has 16 home runs in just 198 at-bats this season, and he should remain one of the strongest hitters in fantasy baseball so long as he stays healthy.
+Martinez's eighth-inning solo shot tied the game, and the Tigers would go on to win in extra innings.
+The 29-year-old slugger now has 16 home runs in just 198 at-bats this season, and he should remain one of the strongest hitters in fantasy baseball so long as he stays healthy.

 More News